subscribe to our Newsletter

 Being consistent: Above all, students must show consistent progress in learning and remembering their material, coming to class, and following the rules.
 Practice, practice, practice!

-If you have questions about how to improve your practice or how to help a student advance, please talk with Master Steve.
+If you have questions about how to improve your practice or how to help a student advance, please talk with our Chief Instructor, Sensei Michele or Master Steve.